pyControl/docs/docs/user-guide/programming-tasks.md

 The following do's and don'ts are good practice for ensuring that tasks run stably and respond to input with low latency:

 - **Avoid polling:** Polling is the process of regularly checking the state of an input to detect when to do something.
 It is rarely the right thing to do in pyControl tasks, as polling an input at high frequency ties up processor time which could affect framework performance.
 For digital inputs it is always preferably to detect changes in the state of the input using framework events generated on rising and/or falling edges by the [Digital_input](hardware.md#digital-input) class, as no resources are used except when the change actually occurs.
 For analog inputs, where possible use the [Analog_input](hardware.md#analog-input)'s ability to generate framework events when a specified threshold is crossed rather than polling the value of the input.
 Polling may be necessary if you need to respond to events send over a serial connection (e.g. from an external device that communicates via UART).
 In this case either poll at the lowest frequency necessary to ensure an acceptable response latency to the serial input, or if possible trigger the serial read using a separate digital input from the external device.
 - **Input debouncing:** By default, pyControl digital inputs implement debouncing which prevents edges occurring closer together than a specified threshold (default 5ms) from generating multiple framework events.
 For inputs generated by sensing physical processes (e.g. a switch closing or IR beam break), this is usually what you want, as the edges generated may be ragged, causing multiple logic level threshold crossings on a single physical event.
 However debouncing incurs some additional processing cost when edges occur, so should be turned off on digital inputs that will receive events at high rates with clean edges (e.g. from a camera on each frame of a video), by using the argument `debounce=False` when the digital input is instantiated.
 - **Garbage collection** MicroPython has a garbage collector which runs when needed to free up memory by removing variables that are no longer in use.
 Garbage collection takes several ms to run and events generated by external inputs or expiring timers that occur during garbage collection will be processed once it has finished.
-If an occasional delay of a couple of ms would be an issue in your task, it is possible to manually trigger garbage collection at a time when it will not cause problems (e.g in the inter-trial interval).
+If an occasional delay of a couple of ms would be an issue in your task, it is possible to manually trigger garbage collection at a time when it will not cause problems (e.g. in the inter-trial interval).
 To do this, import the garbage collection module into the task file with `import gc` and call garbage collection with `gc.collect()`.

 ## Function reference